FACTBOX-How UK retailers fared over Christmas

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, Jan 16 Below is a summary of how Britain's retailers fared over Christmas, after many were forced to slash prices to drive up sales in the run up to the key festive trading period.
-RETAILER/RIC/SECTOR/PERFORMANCE Associated British Foods Sector: Clothing/Food Primark sales up 12 pct in 16 weeks to Jan.
-4 ASOS Sector: Fashion Total retail sales up 38 pct in four months to Dec.
-31 Booker Group Sector: Cash & Carry Wholesale Like-for-like total sales up 2.0 pct in 16 weeks to Jan.
-3 Debenhams Sector: Department store Like-for-like sales up 0.1 pct in 17 weeks to Dec.
+LONDON, Jan 22 Below is a summary of how Britain's retailers fared over Christmas after many were forced to slash prices to drive up sales in the run up to the key festive trading period.
+RETAILER/RIC/SECTOR/PERFORMANCE ASOS Sector: Fashion Total retail sales up 38 pct in four months to Dec.
+31 Associated British Foods Sector: Clothing/Food Primark sales up 12 pct in 16 weeks to Jan.
+4 Booker Sector: Cash & Carry Wholesale Like-for-like total sales up 2.0 pct in 16 weeks to Jan.
+3 Carphone Warehouse Sector: Mobile phones and electricals CPW like-for-like sales up 3.1 pct in 3 months to Dec.
+28. Debenhams Sector: Department store Like-for-like sales up 0.1 pct in 17 weeks to Dec.
 28 Co-operative Group Sector: Food, Banking Like-for-like sales up 1 pct in 13 weeks to Jan.
 4 Dixons Retail Sector: Electrical Goods Group like-for-like sales up 3 pct in Nov.
 1 to Jan.
 4 period.
-Domino's Pizza Group Sector: Food Like-for-like UK sales up 10.9 pct in 13 weeks to Dec.
-29 Dunelm Group Sector: Homewares store Like-for-like sales up 2.9 pct in second quarter to Dec.
+Domino's Pizza Sector: Food Like-for-like UK sales up 10.9 pct in 13 weeks to Dec.
+29 Dunelm Sector: Homewares store Like-for-like sales up 2.9 pct in second quarter to Dec.
 28 Greggs Sector: Food Like-for-like sales up 3.1 pct in 5 weeks to Jan.
 4 Halfords Sector: Cycling/cars Like-for-like retail sales up 5.9 pct in 15 weeks to Jan.
-10 Home Retail Group Sector: Household/DIY Argos like-for-like sales up 3.8 pct in 18 weeks to Jan.
+10 Home Retail Sector: Household/DIY Argos like-for-like sales up 3.8 pct in 18 weeks to Jan.
 4. Homebase like-for-like sales up 4.7 pct.
 House of Fraser Sector: Department store Like-for-like sales up 4.3 pct in 9 weeks to Dec.
-28 Jaeger Sector: Fashion Like-for-like sales up 23 pct in 13 weeks to Dec.
-28 JD Sports Fashion Sector: Clothing Like-for-like sales at UK & Ireland sports and fashion stores for 48 weeks to Jan.
-4 "marginally ahead" of 5.8 pct growth guided to in November after 42 weeks of trading John Lewis Sector: Department store Like-for-like sales up 6.9 pct in 5 weeks to Dec.
+28 J Sainsbury Sector: Food Like-for-like sales, excl. fuel up 0.2 percent in 14 weeks to Jan.
+4 JD Sports Fashion Sector: Clothing Like-for-like sales at UK & Ireland sports and fashion stores for 48 weeks to Jan.
+4 "marginally ahead" of 5.8 pct growth guided to in November after 42 weeks of trading Jaeger Sector: Fashion Like-for-like sales up 23 pct in 13 weeks to Dec.
+28 John Lewis Sector: Department store Like-for-like sales up 6.9 pct in 5 weeks to Dec.
 28 Majestic Wine Sector: Beverages UK like-for-like sales up 2.8 pct in 10 weeks to Jan.
 6 Marks & Spencer Sector: Clothing/Food UK like-for-like sales down 0.2 pct in 3 months to Dec.
 28 Moss Bros Sector: Clothing Like-for-like sales up 12.9 pct in five weeks to Jan.
 11 Mothercare Sector: Baby products UK like-for-like sales down 4 pct in 12 weeks to Jan.
 4 N Brown Sector: Clothing Like-for-like sales up 7.2 pct in six weeks to Jan.
-11 Next Sector: Clothing Total sales up 11.9 pct in 7 and a half weeks to Dec.
+11 New Look Sector: Fashion Like-for-like sales up 1.5 pct in 7 weeks to Dec.
+28. Next Sector: Clothing Total sales up 11.9 pct in 7 and a half weeks to Dec.
 24 Ocado Sector: Food Gross sales up 21.3 pct in six weeks to Jan.
-5 Wm Morrison Sector: Food Like-for-like sales excl. fuel down 5.6 pct in 6 weeks to Jan.
-5 Sainsbury Sector: Food Like-for-like sales, excl. fuel up 0.2 percent in 14 weeks to Jan.
-4 Shop Direct Sector: Online retail Total sales excl.
+5 Shop Direct Sector: Online retail Total sales excl.
 VAT up 5 pct in 6 weeks to Dec.
-27 Ted Baker Sector: Clothing Retail sales up 18.3 pct in 8 weeks to Jan.
+27 Superdrug Sector: Health and beauty Like-for-like sales, ex VAT, up 1.5 pct in 9 weeks to Dec.
+28. Ted Baker Sector: Clothing Retail sales up 18.3 pct in 8 weeks to Jan.
 4 Tesco Sector: Food UK like-for-like sales excl. fuel and VAT sales tax down 2.4 pct in 6 weeks to Jan.
 4 Thorntons Sector: Food Total sales up 6.3 pct in 14 weeks to Jan.
 11 Topps Tiles Sector: Tiles/Flooring Like-for-like sales up 9.3 pct in 13 weeks to Dec.
-28 Waitrose Sector: Food Like-for-like sales, excl. fuel up 3.1 pct in 5 weeks to Dec.
-24 (Compiled by Neil Maidment; Editing by Kate Holton)
+28 WH Smith Sector: Books and stationery Like-for-like sales down 4 pct in 20 weeks to Jan.
+18. Wm Morrison Sector: Food Like-for-like sales excl. fuel down 5.6 pct in 6 weeks to Jan.
+5 Waitrose Sector: Food Like-for-like sales, excl. fuel up 3.1 pct in 5 weeks to Dec.
+24 (Compiled by Neil Maidment and James Davey; Editing by Kate Holton)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan